 He is Honorary Clinical Professor at the William Harvey Research Institute, Queen Mary University of London, UK.
 He is Director of Forensic Healthcare Services Ltd and Payne-James Ltd, and is Consultant Editor-in-Chief of the peer-reviewed Journal of Forensic & Legal Medicine.
 He was President of the Faculty of Forensic & Legal Medicine of the Royal College of Physicians from 2015-2017 and of the World Police Medical Officers from 2011-2014.
 He is Honorary Professor at the Department of Forensic Medicine, University of Belgrade, Serbia.

 Jason has developed, co-edited, co-authored and contributed to a number of books including the Encyclopedia of Forensic & Legal Medicine; Forensic Medicine: Clinical & Pathological Aspects; Symptoms and Signs of Substance Misuse (1st & 2nd and 3rd editions with Margaret Stark and Mike Scott-Ham); Artificial Nutrition Support in Clinical Practice; Symptoms and Early Warning Signs; Medicolegal Essentials of Healthcare (1st and 2nd editions); Colour Atlas of Forensic Medicine.
-He is co-author of Simpson’s Forensic Medicine (13th Edition – the 14th edition will be published in 2019 [pre-order now!] – an Irish edition co-authored with Cliona McGovern has been published orientated in the context of law in Eire); he co-authored the Oxford Handbook of Forensic Medicine and co-edited both Age Estimation in the Living with Sue Black and Anil Aggrawal and Current Practice in Forensic Medicine (a third volume co-edited with John Gall is underway).
+He is co-author of the 13th and 14th Editions of Simpson’s Forensic Medicine (an Irish edition co-authored with Cliona McGovern has been published orientated in the context of law in Eire); he co-authored the Oxford Handbook of Forensic Medicine and co-edited both Age Estimation in the Living with Professor Dame Sue Black and Anil Aggrawal and Current Practice in Forensic Medicine (a third volume co-edited with John Gall is underway).
 Together with Joe Beynon and Duarte Nuno Vieira, their book Monitoring Detention, Custody, Torture and Ill-treatment was highly commended at the annual BMA Medical Book Awards.